HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 * 73.6% of responses are served with a `Cache-Control` header
 * 55.5% of responses are served with an `Expires` header
 * 54.8% of responses include both headers
-* 25.6% of responses did not include either header, and are therefore subject to heuristic caching
+* 25.6% of responses did not include either header and are therefore subject to heuristic caching

 {{ figure_markup(
   image="cache-control-and-max-age-and-expires.png",